 Nnewi (semi-urban) and Onitsha (urban) centers in Anambra State, serve as prime examples of regions experiencing rapid urbanization and socio-economic transformations.
 These changes coincide with shifts in weather patterns and population trends.
 Despite the availability of historical data, limited research has explored the interconnections between weather parameters and population dynamics in these cities.
 Addressing this gap is critical to understanding how weather influences population trends and vice versa.
 Insights from such research can inform strategies to mitigate adverse effects and enhance resilience in urban settings.

 In this study, we aim to examine the relationship between weather parameters and GHGs as represented by human population trends in Nnewi and Onitsha.
-Specifically, we want to analyze changes in key weather parameters (temperature, rainfall, humidity, wind speed wind direction, sea-level pressure, cloud cover, solar radiation, solar energy, and ultraviolet radiation index with population growth patterns in Nnewi and Onitsha and investigate the correlation between weather changes and GHG using human population dynamics.
+Specifically, we want to analyze changes in key weather parameters (temperature, rainfall, humidity, wind speed, wind direction, sea-level pressure, cloud cover, solar radiation, solar energy, and ultraviolet radiation index with population growth patterns in Nnewi and Onitsha and investigate the correlation between weather changes and GHG using human population dynamics.

 Online weather and population data spanning from 2010 to 2024 present a unique opportunity to analyze these dynamics.
 Understanding how weather parameters and GHGs as represented by human population trends interact is vital for policy-making in urban planning, public health, and climate adaptation strategies.
 This study aims to contribute to the growing body of knowledge on these relationships, with a focus on Nnewi and Onitsha.
 The study focuses on Nnewi and Onitsha, two cities in Anambra State, Nigeria, covering the period from 2010 to 2024.
 Online data on weather parameters and population statistics are utilized.
 While the study examines correlations, causation is not explored due to the complexity of influencing variables.